Employment assignments

 Intracompany transfer

 An intracompany transfer from a foreign enterprise to that enterprise's direct commercial presence in Vietnam is possible after the foreign national has worked at the foreign enterprise for at least 12 consecutive months prior to the transfer.
 The commercial presence exclusively includes the foreign invested economic entity, the representative office, the branch of the foreign trader in Vietnam and the operational office of the foreign investor in a business cooperation contract.
-Unless the foreign national falls under the categories of a work permit exemption, the foreign enterprise's commercial presence in Vietnam must submit an application dossier (which, aside from the generally required documents, must include documents proving that the foreign national has worked at the foreign enterprise for at least 12 consecutive months) to obtain a work permit for the foreign national.
+Unless the foreign national falls under the categories of a work permit exemption, the foreign enterprise's commercial presence in Vietnam must submit an application dossier (which, aside from the generally required documents, must include documents proving that the foreign national has worked at the foreign enterprise for at least 12 consecutive months (immediately) prior to the transfer) to obtain a work permit for the foreign national.

 In this scenario, the foreign national can still maintain the employment relationship with the parent company and does not sign any local employment contract.
 The advantage of this is that, while it is very difficult for an employer to terminate employees under Vietnamese law, the parent company can transfer the foreign national back to their home country and easily terminate them under the foreign law (assuming that termination at will is allowable in foreign countries).
 The foreign national can also maintain their current benefits (such as participation in pension and social security schemes) in their home country.